Talishar/Talishar-FE/README.md

 ## Disclaimer

+All artwork and card images © Legend Story Studios.

 Talishar.net is in no way affiliated with Legend Story Studios.
 Legend Story Studios®, Flesh and Blood™, and set names are trademarks of Legend Story Studios.
 Flesh and Blood characters, cards, logos, and art are property of [Legend Story Studios](https://legendstory.com/).